The Sorcerer

 Sorcery Points

-The Sorcerer table shows how many Sorcery Points you have to the sorcerer spells you know 1st-level and higher.
-To cast a sorcerer spell, you must spend the amount of Sorcery Points indicated in the table below.
-You regain all of your expended Sorcery Points each time you finish a long rest.
+The Sorcerer table shows the number of Sorcery Points that you have to cast the Sorcerer spells you know of 1st-level and higher.
+To cast a Sorcerer spell, you must expend the amount of Sorcery Points indicated in the table below.
+You regain all expended Sorcery Points each time you finish a long rest.

 Spell Limit